[Previous] [Table of Contents]

 - All students have access to their own personalised examination

-timetable will be published on the Internet and circulated to Faculty Noticeboards
+will be published on e.rolment and circulated to Faculty Noticeboards to

-to allow for comments and objections for a 2 week period .
-After
+allow for comments and objections for a two-week period.
+After completion

-completion of the 2 week period, and all comments and objections
+of the two-week period, when all comments and objections have been

-have been considered, the preliminary timetable will be updated
+considered, the draft timetable will be updated and published as

 - Comments and objections should be made in writing, setting

 out full details to the Manager, Examinations, Student Administration.

 - Examination timetables, draft and final, will be published